"The future ain't here yet, man!"

 We have set up a Memorial Guestbook page on this site.

-There will be a "Big Brouhaha" celebrating Peter's life and work, April 21st at the Kirkland Memorial Center in Seattle, WA.
+The 2012 "Big Brouhaha" celebrating Peter's life and work, held at the Kirkland Memorial Center in Seattle, WA., was captured for posterity and a DVD of the event is in the works.
 Check back here for details.

 Duke Duke Duke Duke of Madness Madness Madness!

 For the first time ever, every Firesign Theatre radio broadcast of note from 1970 to 1972 is now available for purchase!